hypercore-protocol/hypercore-protocol/README.md

 #### `stream.on('handshake')`

 Emitted when a protocol handshake has been received.
-Afterwards you can check `.remoteId` to get the remote peer id and `.remoteLive` to get their live status.
+Afterwards you can check `.remoteId` to get the remote peer id, `.remoteLive` to get its live status, or `.remoteUserData` to get its user data.

 #### `stream.on('feed', discoveryKey)`